pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 <!-- Create a best-in-class Collections Explorer for both researchers and the general public that integrates Amon Carter’s Art and Archive collections -->

-^ less technical client so we had braod strokes vs hard rukes
+^ less technical client so we had broad strokes vs hard rules

 ---